achaselittlefield/achaselittlefield/README.md

 ### Hi there 👋
 My name is Austin and I am a full stack web developer.
- - My skills include the following:
+I have listed a few of my skils below, which include:
  - Frontend: React.js, HTML, CSS, Javascript, Jest
  - Backend: Node.js, Express.js,  PostgreSQL, Python
- - You can view my website [here.](https://austin-littlefield-portfolio.vercel.app/)
+ You can view my website [here.](https://austin-littlefield-portfolio.vercel.app/)
 ## 🔭 I’m currently working on ...
  - A a project to help children learn to read and take a more active role in their education
 ## 🌱 I’m currently learning ...